fincht96/Graphics-Output-Device/README.md

 **Project Deliverables:**

-The project can be broken down into the following key deliverables, where each key deliverable consists of sub-deliverables:
+The project can be broken down into the following key deliverables:
 - Digital storage medium interface
 - Display device interface
 - User interface